webrcade/webrcade-docs/docs/platforms/windows/gamepads.md

 ## Controllers

-The following sections proivde details regarding controllers that have been tested for compatibility with webЯcade on Windows.
+The following sections provide details regarding controllers that have been tested for compatibility with webЯcade on Windows.

 ### 8bitDo Lite